collapsed-stacks/startups/questions/11203/is-it-a-bad-idea-to-allow-participation-in-affiliate-program-to-employees.md

 - posted by: [JJBee](https://stackexchange.com/users/6998558/jjbee) on 2016-10-03
 - score: 3

-<p>Yes, this is generally avoided because it can be abused.
+Yes, this is generally avoided because it can be abused.
 There are many ways for internal employees (in various departments) to cannibalize sales you would have gotten without having to pay any commission.
 They can use existing customers as leads for redundant accounts/sales--in this case, you lose commission and gain no revenue.
 If you offer special discounts for affiliate offers, you may even lose revenue on top of commission.
-External partners do not have this ability/advantage, so there is less risk.</p>
+External partners do not have this ability/advantage, so there is less risk.

 ## Answer 11204